 The strategic goal of each business is survival in the long term.
-And in order to ‘survive’, a business needs to ensure a steady profit and proper asset management, data being one of these assets.
-The management of the business directly influences the realization of the key goal, which in its turn, relies fully on the decisions that are being made by the top management of the company.
-To make decisions, the ones who make those decisions need to get appropriate information, which is very often expressed in performance indicators and/or KPIs.
+And in order to ‘survive,’ a business needs to ensure a steady profit and proper asset management, data being one of these assets.
+The management of the business directly influences the realization of the key goal, which in its turn, relies entirely on the decisions being made by the company’s top management.
+To make decisions, the ones who make those decisions need to get appropriate information, which is often expressed in performance indicators and/or KPIs.
 And in order to produce such information, first, you need to ensure the delivery of appropriate data, key business drivers in particular.
-Each business function, which is a combination of business processes and people involved, participates in data processing and delivery in its own way.
+Each business function, a combination of business processes and people involved, participates in data processing and delivery in its way.
 Technology and resources enable business functions to process and analyze data.

-The key value proposition of both data management and FP&A is support and improvement of decision-making on all management levels.
+The key value proposition of both data management and FP&A is supporting and improving decision-making on all management levels.

 The ways to deliver this value proposition can differ.
-Data management is accountable for the optimization of the data & information value chain.
-A data & information value chain is a set of business capabilities that enables the transformation of data into meaningful information required for decision-making on different management levels.
+Data management is accountable for optimizing the data & information value chain.
+A data & information value chain is a set of business capabilities that enables data transformation into meaningful information required for decision-making on different management levels.
 Data lineage is the documentation of the data & information value chain.

-FP&A is responsible for providing insight in information and advice on possible decisions to managers at different managerial levels.
+FP&A provides insight into information and advice on possible decisions to managers at different managerial levels.
 FP&A does it by applying relevant business planning and analysis techniques.
-Driver-based modeling is one of such techniques.
+Driver-based modeling is one such technique.
 It provides insights into dependencies between the key business drivers and performance indicators and forms the basis for effective financial planning and forecasting.

-To be able to deliver the value proposition, data management and FP&A should form a partnership to be able to apply modern techniques, of which driver-based modeling and data lineage are good examples.
-Let’s take a look at the essence of these two techniques and find interdependencies.
+To deliver the value proposition, data management and FP&A should form a partnership to apply modern techniques, of which driver-based modeling and data lineage are good examples.
+Let’s look at the essence of these two techniques and find interdependencies.